 Retouch multiple people and give them the same slider adjustments simultaneously by clicking on multiple Person buttons.
 If you don’t select Persons in group images and adjust the sliders, every subject will get the same retouching.

 Zoom into images by using your trackpad or mouse wheel.
 The exact zoom percentage can be seen in the bar above the image.
-You can also use the Spacebar to either reset the zoom level or go to the last zoom percentage you used.
+You can also use the Spacebar to either reset the zoom level or go the last zoom percentage you used.

-To the right of the zoom percentage indicator you can find the Before/After button, which can help you see the difference you’re making.
+To the right of the zoom percentage indicator, you can find the Before/After button, which can help you see the difference you’re making.
 Simply click on it to see the original state of an image and then click again to get back to your retouching results.

-If you look in the upper left corner of the screen, to the right of the view changing buttons is the History button.
-If you click on it, you can see the history of all the retouching adjustments you made.
+If you look in the upper left corner of the screen, to the right of the view-changing buttons is the History button.
+If you click on it you can see the history of all the retouching adjustments you made.

 Click on the slider name in the tab and the image will revert to the state it was when that slider was applied.
 All the changes made after it will be canceled.
 If you wish to return them, click on the greyed out slider name.